 SSB-LUX has been appointed to provide services as the registrar and transfer agent, central administration, and principal paying agent.
+For the avoidance of doubt, in addition to the above-mentioned registrar function, such services include the NAV calculation and accounting function, and the client communication function, as laid out

 In consideration of the services rendered, SSB-LUX receives a remuneration which is based on the net asset value of the respective Subfund each month, payable monthly in arrears.